André Zirnheld: The Paratrooper's Prayer

-As for those who view Zirnheld as a man of peace, he was once quoted as saying: I need not complain about the war.
-Because of it, I have had to learn to live through anything.
-Because of it, you could say I have benefited, very greatly benefited even, than that of the life that I have led without it.
-It is on the contrary peace, that is the situation, the career that had been artificial and dangerous for my progress.
-After the war, the problem will be to discover a similar pace.
+As for those who view Zirnheld as a man of peace, he was once quoted as saying:

 Burial

 Zirnheld's body was first buried in an hastily dug grave in the Libyan desert by Aspirant Martin, who left directions and landmarks to help locate its whereabouts.
 After the North African campaign, Zirnheld's remains were located and interred in the British military cemetery at Mersa Matruh, Egypt.
 After the war Zirnheld's remains were disinterred and sent back to France where they were placed in the family grave in Batignolles Cemetery.